 Multichannel Marketing

-You probably already knew about that, but with a growth marketing strategy, the brand engagement doesn't stop.
-Instead, you can keep the contact up across multiple platforms to chart the whole customer lifecycle.
-Say you came to the attention of a new customer when a YouTube influencer recommended your cat food to several million subscribers.
+Instead, keep contact up across multiple platforms to chart the whole customer lifecycle.
+Say a new customer finds you when a YouTube influencer recommended your cat food to several million subscribers.
 Your next contact with this customer might be when they tweet about how much their cat likes the food to their 12 Twitter followers.

 With good enough automation, your bots will catch that mention, which allows you to answer back with a message of gratitude that your hundreds of thousands of followers will see.
-Meanwhile, another customer is praising your brand on Google Reviews but complaining about opening the lid.
-This points you toward a multichannel announcement that your brand now features easy-off pull tabs.

 Flexibility and Responsiveness